JustynaPortfolio/DareMentee/README.md

 # Cloud based data analytics platform
 The project involved creating a data analytics platform in the Azure cloud.
-To achieve this goal, the following components were used: SQL Database, Blob Storage, Data Factory, Databricks.
+To achieve this goal, the following components were used: SQL Database, Blob Storage, Data Factory, Databricks, Azure DevOps.

 Steps of the project:
 - Creating two repositories in Azure DevOps.
 - Loading a sample database from GitHub into SQL Database.
 - Creating a Storage Account, with two containers within it.
-- Creating a Service Principal - App registration.
+- Creating a Service Principal.
 - Integrating services with Key Vault.
 - Building ETLs using Data Factory.
 - Creating Azure Databricks workspace.